PHPOffice/PHPPresentation/docs/usage/shapes/chart.md

 #### Crossing

+> **⚠ NOTICE: only available in 'PowerPoint2007' Writer.**

-For Axis, you can define where it should be crossed by the perpendicular/ horizontal axis trought `setCrossesAt`.
+For Axis, `setCrossesAt` can be used to define where it should be crossed by the perpendicular/ horizontal axis.
 The property can be defined by one of the three given constants or as an absolute value on the target axis.

 ``` php